DJChaos42/renewable/README.md

 Gameplay Changes
 --------------------

+### Echo Shards
+- Can be created by dropping an amethyst shard onto an activated, naturally spawned sculk shrieker.
 ### End
 - A new Dragon Egg is spawned every time an Ender Dragon is killed instead of only the first time.
+### Guardians
+- Guardians will be converted into Elder Guardians when struck by lightning.

 </details>